 Some of these extensions are add-ons for tools like Evernote or Pocket.
 Some allow you to ‘clip’ pages or articles; others allow you to download video from streaming sites.
 However, there is a third group — malware.

 Browser extensions are a common way for hackers to distribute adware or other nasty pieces of code.
 They hide it inside a seemingly legitimate extension manipulating you into downloading it.
 That’s just one reason you may want to uninstall Chrome extensions.
 There are others, such as old or out-of-date extensions slowing your Mac down or making Chrome unstable.
-Here’s how to get rid of them.
+Here’s how to remove Chrome extensions in a few quick clicks.

 How to remove extensions from Chrome via settings